pkLucid/Pokemon-Lucid/lucid_book/src/download.md

 <a href="./v1.2.8/pokemon_lucid_v1.2.8.lua" target="_blank">Lua Script (Right Click Download)</a>

 ## Fixes
+* Fixes recoil moves causing attacker to faint if target was healed with a berry
 * Fixes Revenge damage considaration bug when mon was in party
 * Fixes Life Orb / Shell Bell missing timing when an ability activated after the mon was switching in due to an Eject item
 * Fixes AI Absorb check using player mons best move as base for recovery instead of absorb move itself.